 The Public Health Service Act (42 U.S.C.
 242m(d)) provides that the data collected by the National Center for Health Statistics (NCHS) may be used only for the purpose for which they were obtained; any effort to determine the identity of any reported cases, or to use the information for any purpose other than for statistical reporting and analysis, is against the law.
 Therefore users will:

 - Use these data for statistical reporting and analysis only.

-- For sub-national geography, do not present or publish death or birth counts of 9 or fewer or rates based on counts of nine or fewer (in figures, graphs, maps, table, etc.).
+- Do not present or publish statistics representing nine or fewer births or deaths, including rates based on counts of nine or fewer births or deaths, in figures, graphs, maps, tables, etc.

 - Make no attempt to learn the identity of any person or establishment included in these data.

 - Make no disclosure or other use of the identity of any person or establishment

 advise the Director, NCHS of any such discovery.

 - If you belive any information obtained from CDC WONDER is incorrect, please contact us.